-Screw Auger Falls (0.4 mile network, easy): Located a mile north of the park entrance, Screw Auger Falls (0.4 mile network, easy), offers visitors an excellent opportunity to unwind from a long drive, picnic along the calming waters of the Bear River or take a quick dip to cool off.
+Screw Auger Falls (0.4 miles network, easy): Located a mile north of the park entrance, Screw Auger Falls offers visitors an excellent opportunity to unwind from a long drive, picnic along the calming waters of the Bear River or take a quick dip to cool off.
 The paths around Screw Auger Falls lead to a 23-foot waterfall lying in a narrow gorge along the Bear River.
-A well-defined, 0.1 mile path with guard rails may be taken to view the falls.
+A well-defined, 0.1-mile path with guard rails may be taken to view the falls.
 There are many ledges and large drop-offs, so please exercise caution, especially in wet weather conditions or when visiting with small children.
 Below the falls, the Bear River traverses through a series of cascades, past large potholes, shallow pools and grottoes.

 Mother Walker Falls (0.2 miles round trip, easy): Mother Walker Falls is located 1.1 mile north of Screw Auger Falls, is a v-shaped gorge more than 40 feet wide and 980 feet long.
 Also located on the Bear River, this cascade of water roars over broken rocks falling into small pools and gradually descending 98 feet.